jpdesigns316/linux-config/README.md

 **Setting time via CLI**
 Source: [Negus, pg 202] (#sources)
-The Linux filesytem store information about each timezone in ``/usr/share/timezone`` directory.
+The Linux filesytsem store information about each timezone in ``/usr/share/timezone`` directory.
 To get this done you need to run the command:
 ```
-sudo cp -f /usr/share/timezone/UCT /etc/localtime
+sudo cp -f /usr/share/timezone/UTC/etc/localtime
 ```
 The ```-f``` attribute will force the system to overwrite the current ```localtime``` file.